neilhighley/react1/README.md

 # react1
-a test repo for trying out automation from a node box
+A test repo for trying out automation from a node box
+Testing: remote gitting
+SSH connections
+Node continuous integration

+Prep for hackathon